datamllab/rlcard/docs/games.md

 ### Action Encoding of No-Limit Texas Hold'em
 There are 103 actions in No-limit Texas Hold'em.
 They are encoded as below.

-<small><sup>\*</sup>Note: Starting from Action ID 3, the action means the amount player should put in the pot when chooses 'Raise'.
-The action ID from 3 to 5 corresponds to the bet amount from half amount of the pot, full amount of the pot to all in.<small>
+<small><sup>*</sup>Note: Starting from Action ID 3, the action means the amount player should put in the pot when chooses 'Raise'.
+The action ID from 3 to 5 corresponds to the bet amount from half amount of the pot, full amount of the pot to all in.</small>

 | Action ID   |     Action         |
 | ----------- | :----------------- |